ambron60/rbn/README.md

 ### Key Concepts

+**Nodes:**
-- **Nodes**: The basic elements of the network, each holding a binary state (0 or 1).
+- The fundamental units of the network, each holding a binary state (0 or 1).

+**K (Connectivity):**
-- **K (Connectivity)**: The number of inputs that influence each node.
-This can vary for different nodes within the network.
+- The number of inputs that influence each node.
+This can vary for different nodes within the network, but often a fixed value of \\( K \\) is used for all nodes in theoretical studies.

+**Boolean Functions:**
-- **Boolean Functions**: Each node's state is updated based on a Boolean function that takes as input the states of its connected nodes.
+- Each node updates its state based on a Boolean function that takes as input the states of its connected nodes.
+In Random Boolean Networks (RBNs), these functions are typically represented by random truth tables that assign an output of 0 or 1 to every possible combination of input states.

-  - **Note:** Benefits of Using Random Truth Tables include:
+**Benefits of Using Random Truth Tables:**

+- **Enhanced Complexity:**
-    - Enhanced Complexity: Allows the network to explore a larger space of possible behaviors.
+  - Allows the network to explore a larger space of possible behaviors due to the vast number of possible Boolean functions (\\( 2^{2^K} \\) for \\( K \\) inputs).

+- **Unbiased Behavior:**
-    - Unbiased Behavior: There's no inherent bias towards specific logical operations.
+  - There's no inherent bias towards specific logical operations, enabling a more general and unbiased study of network dynamics.

+- **Alignment with RBN Theory:**
-    Alignment with RBN Theory: Reflects the original intention behind RBNs to study complex systems with random interactions.
+  - Reflects the original intention behind RBNs to study complex systems with random interactions, capturing the diversity and unpredictability of real-world networks.

+**Attractors:**
-- **Attractors**: RBNs tend to fall into attractors—repeating patterns of states that the network will cycle through indefinitely.
+- RBNs tend to fall into attractors—repeating patterns of states or cycles—that the network will cycle through indefinitely once reached.
+These can be fixed points (steady states) or limit cycles of various lengths.

+**Optional Noise Function:**
-- **Optional Noise Function:** Introduce noise into the network by randomly flipping the state of nodes with a configurable probability.
+- Introduce noise into the network by randomly flipping the state of nodes with a configurable probability.
+This allows for the study of the network's robustness and response to perturbations, simulating real-world uncertainties.

 ### Behavioral Phases of RBNs